 Indicator: High volume of clicks or installs from a single location

 A defining characteristic of App Install Farms is the high number of actual devices generating installs from one location.
 For this reason, some less sophisticated App Install Farms can be detected by high volumes of installs from single IP addresses.
 As a result, blocking IP addresses is a common method of mitigating this type of traffic after it has been detected.

 More sophisticated App Install Farms reroute traffic through anonymous proxies, VPNs or TOR exit nodes.
 This enables them to distribute traffic over multiple IP addresses to avoid detection.
 It also serves to disguise traffic origins so that their installs appear to originate from countries that attract higher payouts.
 These types of App Install Farms can be more difficult to detect - especially from the view-point of a single campaign.

-For example, high volumes of traffic from a single source that have limited engagement with the app, fast uninstalls or high-uninstall rates all represent behaviours that require further investigation.
+For example, high volumes of traffic from a single source that have limited engagement with the app, fast uninstall or high-uninstall rates all represent behaviours that require further investigation.